ozydingo/abigstick/_posts/2020-03-17-budget-slacker.md

   * `serviceAccount:{{ env['project'] }}@appspot.gserviceaccount.com`.
 This construction represents the default [service account](https://cloud.google.com/iam/docs/service-accounts) that other Google Cloud Functions will be using.
 That is, this member binding allows other Google Cloud functions in the same project to invoke this function.
 * Lastly, if the function is an https trigger, we declare an output named `url` to allow the configuration using this template to print this URL out.

-The `pubsub_topic.jinja` is relatively much more straightfoward.
+The `pubsub_topic.jinja` is relatively much more straightforward.
 It's just a PubSub topic with a name.

 {% raw %}
 ```yml